 But the question of commission or discount percentage should be only one of many: What else is in the contract?
 What services do they guarantee?
 Do I respect their brand?
 What kind of audience do they speak to?
 Is their library a good fit for my typeface design?
 Is signing with a retailer even the right thing to do?

 It’s also important to understand the difference between a foundry (AKA vendor or publisher) and a reseller (AKA distributor or retailer).
-Here’s a rundown of your options.
+Here’s a rundown of your main options.

 A foundry can be considered a font manufacturer.
 Examples are Linotype, Monotype, P22, and FontFont.
 Foundry type can be distributed through multiple channels, such as their own web shop and the shops of their resellers.
 When you submit a typeface to a foundry for release it is usually an exclusive deal.
 They will maintain the right to sell the font according to their contract.
 Royalties range from 20%-50% but there is also an important distinction: most foundries pay a percentage of the wholesale price of the font.
 In this model, as the font goes further down the distribution chain, the designer is getting less of the retail price.
 Other foundries, like FontFont, give a percentage of the suggested retail price — no matter where or how the font is sold, the designer gets the same cut.